Diesel bug in fuel could ruin your engine

 - Increased Fuel Consumption

-Of all the organisms in this consortium, H res is the most recognisable and also damaging component of ‘sludge’.
+Of all the organisms in this consortium, H res is the most recognizable and also damaging component of ‘sludge’.
 This fungus is the main culprit in instances of filter blockage & tank corrosion when left unchecked.
 The rest of the consortium includes bacteria and other types of fungi, particularly some yeasts which can also cause fuel system problems.

 How fuel has changed